 Prerequisites for admission to the doctoral degree program are a baccalaureate or master’s degree and prior course work in one or more STEM fields.
 The amount of prior course work expected depends upon the student's grade-band of interest.
 Teaching experience is highly desired.

 Admission into the doctoral program is not automatic for STEM Masters graduates.
 A STEM Master’s student applies to the doctoral program by completing the full application process.
 This requires submission of three letters of recommendation (as many as possible from professors on our faculty attesting to your ability to fulfill the requirements for a Ph.D.), transcripts, and a personal statement.
-The personal statement should address why you want to pursue a Ph.D., what you plan to research, and what you anticipate doing with a Ph.D.
+The personal statement should address why you want to pursue a Ph.D., what you plan to research, which faculty members you wish to work with on research and why, and what you anticipate doing with a Ph.D.